melonproject-archive/documentation/chapters/fund.md

 This function sets `lastPayoutTime` to the current block timestamp.
 &nbsp;

-## FixedPerformanceFee.sol
+## PerformanceFee.sol

 #### Description

-The FixedPerformanceFee contract contains the complete business logic for the creation of fund shares based on fund performance over a specified Measurement Period and relative to the fund-internally-defined HWM.
+The PerformanceFee contract contains the complete business logic for the creation of fund shares based on fund performance over a specified Measurement Period and relative to the fund-internally-defined HWM.

 #### Inherits from